burkey.co est. a long time ago

 Returns 1 if str ends with suffix, 0 otherwise.

-Replaces all occurrences of old with new in str.
+Replaces all occurrences of old with replacement in str.
 Returns a new heap-allocated string.
 The caller is responsible for freeing the returned string.
 If old is not found, returns a copy of the original string.
+Returns NULL if length math would wrap size_t.
+The replacement parameter is named replacement so the header can be included from C++.

-char *str_replace(const char *str, const char *old, const char *new);
+char *lfstr_replace(const char *str, const char *old, const char *replacement);

 /* Usage */